-16.2 Removable Media
+17.3 Removable Media

 Portable media covers read/write devices such as USB memory sticks and portable hard drives.
-These must not be used to hold any sensitive, personal or confidential files or data relating to the College, its staff or learners.
+These must not be used to hold any sensitive, personal, or confidential files or data relating to the College, its staff or learners.
 Again, the College's Microsoft 365 services must be used to access data where traditionally a USB stick would have been used.
+USB and removable media devices will be encrypted to prevent data loss.

-16.3 Removable Media Exception
+17.4 Removable Media Exception